Cult of Artemis at Brauron: Effects on Greek cultural attitudes

 The worship of Artemis at Brauron, and throughout ancient Greece, had several effects on Classical society.
 Two have already been noted: the need to appease Artemis affected the women participants and temples of Artemis were consciously placed in defensive or contested locations.
 Another, the dance of Arkteia, dealt in part with the wilderness aspect of Artemis.
 The Arkteia marked the beginning of the transition of a parthenos to a gyne, which was completed at marriage.

 A major part of the Arkteia was the presence of animal symbolism.
 The symbolism served to give the children (aged five to ten years old, ideally ten) an introduction to environmental education and concern for nature.
 This is due in large part to Artemis’s reputation as a protector of wildlife.
-She was a defender of wild animals, and was believed to punish those who killed them for objectionable reasons harshly.
+She was a defender of wild animals, and was believed to punish harshly those who killed them for objectionable reasons.
 She was also identified with wildlife, and many areas were designated as sanctuaries and refuges where the hunting or killing of wildlife was either prohibited or restricted.
 Artemis was symbolic of ethical principles of hunting and wildlife management.
 These principles stemmed from the belief of primitive hunters and gatherers who believed that living things were sentient, intelligent beings, deserving of respect.
 Due to these factors, when embarking on hunts, hunters needed to be mindful of the respect and reverence due to nature and wildlife.

 Thanks in large part to Greek beliefs in regards to Artemis, large sections of the Greek landscape were preserved for many years.
 For this reason, Artemis is seen as an early pioneer and patroness of environmental education and the worship of the virgin goddess is in large part responsible for many of the conservation efforts of Classical Greece.